 In conclusion

 We know that with the holiday festivities come some traps.
-With some foresight and intention, we can avoid these traps.
-Self awareness, understanding our triggers, maintaining good habits and routines as much as possible and prioritizing our own wellness and balance first are the best way to avoid the traps.
+Self-awareness, understanding our triggers, maintaining good habits and routines as much as possible, and prioritizing our own wellness are the best ways to avoid the food traps and improve gut health during the holiday season.

 Enjoy your holiday season with real ferments.